 - Freesat is satellite TV – you need a satellite dish to receive Freesat.

-Freesat offers a greater number of channels, but there are some Freeview channels such as 4Music, which aren’t available on Freesat.
-Some broadcasters are unable to make their services available on Freesat due to rights restrictions, and have to be encrypted when broadcast on satellite.
+Freesat offers a greater number of channels, but there are some Freeview channels such as 4Music which aren’t available on Freesat.
+Some broadcasters are unable to make their services available on Freesat due to rights restrictions.

 On the flipside, Freesat doesn’t have the coverage restrictions of Freeview, so if you live in an area with limited Freeview channels, you will receive a wider range of services using Freesat.